SeisComP/common/apps/gui/descriptions/global_gui.rst

 Layers may be grouped into categories and form a hierarchy.
-The categories of the geo feature data are derived from the feature directory structure, i.e. the names of the directories below the feature directory, e.g. :file:`@DATADIR@/spatial/vector`.
+The categories of the geo feature data are derived from the feature directory structure, i.e. the names of the directories below the feature directory, e.g., :file:`@DATADIR@/spatial/vector`.
 Feature data directly located within the feature directory have no special category.
 The FEP data set is assigned to the fep category.

 The depth of the feature directory tree is arbitrary and subfolders form sub-categories.
-E.g. the directory tree :file:`$SEISCOMP_ROOT/share/spatial/vector/coastline/europe/germany` will generate the categories *coastline*, *coastline.europe* and *coastline.europe.germany* which all may be configured individually.
+E.g., the directory tree :file:`$SEISCOMP_ROOT/share/spatial/vector/coastline/europe/germany` will generate the categories *coastline*, *coastline.europe* and *coastline.europe.germany* which all may be configured individually.
 Every undefined property is inherited from